John-R-Wallace-NOAA/Generalized_Fellner-Schall_Method_GAM_Tweedie/README.md

 ##### ( https://onlinelibrary.wiley.com/doi/epdf/10.1111/biom.12666 )

-A GAM model using the Fellner-Schall method (optimizer = "efs"), with a Tweedie error model where the shape and scale parameters vary by bottom depth is used.
+A GAM model using the Fellner-Schall method [mgcv::gam(..., optimizer = "efs")], with a Tweedie error model where the shape and scale parameters vary by bottom depth is used.
 Vessel is also included as a random variable and the volume of the net is used as an offset.
 #